Logiqx/open-gnss/docs/thoughts.md

 ## Open GNSS - Thoughts and Ideas

 This is a community-wide initiative but the GitHub project and initial thoughts and ideas were created on GitHub by Michael George (K888).
 This is by no means the finished article.
 It is simply the product of a few hours work and is something of an in-depth brain dump.

-All feedback welcome.
+All feedback is welcome.
 Feel free to contact me via Seabreeze (or e-mail if you have it) and I will get back to you when time allows.